How You (or Your Child) Can Avoid Common Hockey Injuries

 If a player experiences any of these symptoms after a blow to the head or body, remove the athlete from play and seek immediate medical attention.

-- Headaches
+- Headaches.

-- Feeling dizzy, lightheaded and/or having coordination or balance problems
+- Feeling dizzy, lightheaded and/or having coordination or balance problems.

-- Not being able to remember what caused the injury or what happened shortly after the injury
+- Not being able to remember what caused the injury or what happened shortly after the injury.

-- Acting confused or feeling foggy or dazed
+- Acting confused or feeling foggy or dazed.

-- Asking the same question over and over, slurring words
+- Asking the same question over and over, slurring words.

-- Blurry vision, light sensitivity, or double vision
+- Blurry vision, light sensitivity or double vision.

-- Sensitivity to loud noises or ringing in the ears
+- Sensitivity to loud noises or ringing in the ears.

-- Feeling nauseated or throwing up
+- Feeling nauseated or vomiting.

-- Passing out at the time of or shortly after a hit
+- Passing out at the time of or shortly after a hit.

-- Mood changes with inappropriate laughing or crying, feeling depressed or anxious after a hit
+- Mood changes with inappropriate laughing or crying, feeling depressed or anxious after a hit.

-- Trouble sleeping, sleeping more than usual, or feeling really tired
+- Trouble sleeping, sleeping more than usual or feeling really tired.

-- Trouble concentrating or difficulty remembering recent events
+- Trouble concentrating or difficulty remembering recent events.

 Get Hip to Hydration